Ministries: Ways to Serve at St. Philip's

 Worship Committee

-This group works to support and enrich the worship experience at St. Philip’s for all parishioners.
-It is composed of clergy, staff, and lay people actively seeking and promoting ways to engage the congregation in an inspiring and meaningful worship experience.
-It also strives to put all of our worship within the context both of glorifying God in worship and the overall vision and mission of St. Philip’s parish.
-Currently, this committee meets on the third Sunday of the month at Noon.
+This group works to support and enrich the worship experience at St. Philip’s for all parishioners, and is composed of clergy, staff, and lay people actively seeking and romoting ways to engage the congregation in an inspiring and meaningful worship experience.
+Currently, this group meets monthly, September—June, on the second Monday of the monthn.